sam-mg/QuantumQuest-Qonnect/Fundamentals/Debugging Refresher/Level - 4.md

 Let's delve into level 4 now.
-Just like before, navigate to the challenge directory, then execute the embryogdb_level4 file.
-Next, utilize the 'run' command to execute the program.
+Just like before, navigate to the `challenge` directory, then execute the `embryogdb_level4` file.
+Next, utilize the `run` command to execute the program.

 Now, we can observe all the instructions and challenges.